 MA, PGCE, FHA

-Steve studied history and classics before becoming a teacher and is Fellow of the Historical Association
+Steve studied history and classics before becoming a teacher and is a Fellow of the Historical Association

 Arrive Alamty 0840.
 Transfer to Mercure Hotel Almaty City Centre, for two nights.
 Free time followed by afternoon orientation walking tour (including Gogol Street, site of Trotsky’s exile by Stalin).
 Welcome and introduction.

 Morning lecture: The History of Kazakhstan.
 Visits in Almaty (Kazakhstan’s former capital): Ascension Cathedral, WWII Memorial, Museum of Musical Instruments (exterior), Geological Museum and Central Mosque.

 Two day excursion from Almaty: Charyn Canyon National Park via Issyk Museum (site of the discovery of the ‘Golden Man’, whose remains are now displayed in Astana), town and lake.
 Overnight in Charyn Canyon.

 Whole day excursion to UNESCO site of Tamgaly, archaeological landscape in the Chu-Ili Mountains, site of 5000 Bronze Age petroglyphs.

 Morning visit to the Apple Monument.
 Transfer by air to Shymkent and continue to the Rixos Hotel, Shymkent, for overnight.

 Transfer to UNESCO World Heritage site of Turkistan, via Otrar archaeological site (ancient Silk Road city, now in ruins) and Arystan Bab Mausoleum.
 Overnight at Hotel Khanaka, Turkistan.

 Morning visit to the Silk Road site of Sauran (one of the biggest desert fortresses in the world).
 Afternoon exploring the UNESCO site of Turkistan, including the Mausoleum of Khoja Ahmed Yasawi, erected by Timur.
 Return to Shymkent for overnight at Rixos Hotel.

 Transfer by air to Astana and continue to Hilton Garden Inn for four nights.
 Cruise through central Astana (Kazakhstan’s modern capital, now known as Nur-Sultan in honour of its former president) followed by walking tour of the old city.
 Evening lecture: Kazakhstan in the Soviet Era.

 Cultural visits in Astana including National Museum of Kazakhstan (extensive new museum complex with spaces dedicated to history, ethnography, art and more), Independence Square, Hazrat Sultan Mosque and Palace of Peace & Reconciliation (famous pyramid shape, designed by Sir Norman Foster).

 31 May — 14 Jun 2020